Yesterday, our son officially turned a year old!

 It was almost dinner, and we scheduled dinner at his grandparents’ house (just a few houses away from ours).
 Lunch was for my side of the family, and dinner was for my husband’s side since my mom can’t stay for dinner, and many of my in-laws had work till a few hours before dinner.

-The best part was…we were able to still use Pablo’s smashed cake!
+The best part was…we were able to still use P’s smashed cake!
 We sliced off the uppermost layer and worked with the remaining layers, and used another set of animals so it was a completely different theme!

 So, that’s it.
 Daday cooked noodles, my mom brought some food, and we ordered food.
 Nothing fancy, just all comfort birthday food.